The 1960's were really the heyday for Citroëns in the USA and perhaps in France too. Read on to see what was happening in Seattle in the 1960's.

 ECONOMY CAR IMPORTS

 Scrutiny of records at the Seattle Public Library revealed that Economy Car Imports was owned by Jerry Fleming and Richard Wald and incorporated as a business on August 15, 1961.
-Oddly, Flemming and Wald unsuccessfully operated a Citroën dealership (using the very same company name) a year or two earlier in Portland, Oregon.
+Oddly, Flemming and Wald unsuccessfully operated a Citroën dealership (using the very same company name) a year or two earlier in Portland, Oregon (see the 'Oregon' section for more details).

 A Citroën dealer directory printed in April of 1962 listed Economy Car Imports as the sole authorized Citroën dealership in the State of Washington!
 This left a several year “gap” in the availability of Citroëns in Seattle following the demise of French Cars Inc. in 1958 and the start-up of Economy Car Imports in 1961.